wballard/starphleet/manual.md

     package/script system, and there is a ton of resource available via [Google]
   * Heroku Buildpacks already exist for most platforms, use them
+  * Focus on building services, not on systems
 * Multiple machine deployment is more work than running locally
   * Make load balancing the default, spanning computers and geographies
   * Make commands run across a phleet by default